ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 none

 ### annex 7
+* new data
-release only provided in kg.
-Asked for numbers to the data provider.
+  * release only provided in kg.
+Asked for numbers to the data provider. conversion 3000eels/kg according to data provider
+  * 54 new values inserted in the database
+* updated data: none

 ### annex 8
 none